maxijonson/discord-nestjs-bot-template/README.md

     </a>
 </p>

-## Motivation
+## Why NestJS instead of plain Discord.js?

-Most Discord bot templates out there use Discord.js in a raw form, inside a plain Node app.
+Most Discord bot templates out there use Discord.js on its own, inside a plain Node app.
 This is fine for small bots, but as your bot grows, you might find yourself struggling to keep your code organized and maintainable.
 NestJS is a progressive Node.js framework that helps you build efficient, reliable, and scalable server-side applications.
 It provides a modular architecture, dependency injection, and a powerful CLI, making it easier to manage complex applications.
 Necord is a framework built on top of Discord.js that leverages the power of NestJS to create Discord bots with a clean and structured approach.

+## Motivation

 With this template, you can quickly set up a Discord bot using NestJS and have a solid foundation to build upon.
 Additionally, having a NestJS-based bot can be beneficial if you plan to integrate your bot with a web application or API, as you can share code and services between the two.
-This means that using this template, you can eventually expand your bot's functionality to include a REST API that can interact with your bot.
-This is particularly useful for creating web dashboards, managing bot settings, or providing additional services to your users.
+This means that using this template, you can eventually expand your bot's functionality to include a REST API, letting your interact with your bot outside of Discord!

+## Who is this template for?

 This template aims to provide a concise yet comprehensive starting point for building a Discord bot.
-The goal of this template is to touch a little bit of every capability of a Discord bot, without going too deep into any specific feature.
-This way, you get a thrashable example of how to use various features of a Discord bot, and you can then expand upon them as needed.
-In other words, this template is not meant to be a fully-featured bot, but rather a starting point for building your own bot.
+However, in order to be flexible to a wide range of use cases, it is **not** a fully featured bot with a lot of built-in commands.
+That is up to you to implement with your own use case in mind.
+This template will provide you with short examples of everything that is possible, but you'll most likely end up removing a lot of the example code to make it your own.

+This template is for you if:
+- You have some experience with TypeScript (or just JavaScript) and Node.js.
+- You want an opinionated file structure and architecture to build your bot on, instead of getting lost in a sea of files and folders that don't make sense.
+- You want to build a bot that can eventually be expanded to include a REST API and be interacted with outside of Discord.
+See the [REST_API](guides/2-REST_API.md) guide for more information.
+- You want a bot that scales well as your bot's complexity grows.
+- (Optional) You have some experience with NestJS.
+If you don't, that's okay!
+There are a lot of examples you can rely on to just copy/paste the same patterns over.
+NestJS makes patterns emerge naturally, so it's hard to sway too far from the recommended way of doing things.

 ## Template Features

 **✅ Zod**: Strongly typed schemas using [Zod 4](https://zod.dev/).
 This template is allergic to `any`!

+## Setup

+See the [Setup Guide](guides/1-SETUP.md) for instructions on how to get your bot up and running in no time.

-## One-Click Deployment
+## One-Click Deploy

-Get a **$20 Railway credit** by deploying your Discord bot with this button:
+Get a **$20 Railway credit** by deploying your Discord bot with this button (that's 4 months of free hosting!).
+This is also a free way of supporting this template's development!

 [![Deploy on Railway](https://railway.com/button.svg)](https://railway.com/deploy/6VUfgz?referralCode=maxijonson)